Farman F.120

-The Farman F.120 and its derivatives were a family of multi-engine airliners and bombers of the 1920s built by the Farman Aviation Works in France.
+The Farman F.120 were a family of multi-engine monoplane aircraft designed and produced by the French aircraft manufacturer Farman Aviation Works.
+It was operated in a diverse range of purposes, including as a commercial airliner and as a military bomber aircraft.

-Design and development

-The Jabiru, which was named after a Latin American stork, was a fixed-undercarriage sesquiplane powered by either two, three or four engines, depending on the variant.
-It featured an unusually broad chord, low aspect-ratio main wing and a very deep fuselage.
-The tri-motor variant had the centerline engine mounted high, giving it an unusual appearance.
+The F.120, which received the nickname of Jabiru after a Latin American stork, was a fixed-undercarriage monoplane powered by either two, three or four engines, depending on the variant.
+It featured an unusually broad chord, low aspect-ratio main wing and a relatively deep fuselage.
+The trimotor variant had the centerline engine mounted high, which gave the aircraft an unusual appearance.

+Development

+During the early 1920s, the Aero Club of France set out numerous rules and regulations for its commercial airplane contest of 1923.
+Shortly following their issuing, Farman set about the designing of a new commercial aircraft that would, so far as reasonably possible, entirely fulfil these regulations; they had been judged to be of importance of the prospective aircraft's market appeal as various aerial-navigation companies had, formally or otherwise, adopted these regulations as requirements for their own needs.
+Additionally, the company's design team pursued several other ambitions, including high reliability levels, good onboard comfort levels, favourable flying characteristics, while also being as economically efficient as possible.

-The F.121 or F.3X was the first version to fly, with four 180 hp Hispano-Suiza 8Ac V8 engines mounted in tandem push-pull pairs mounted on stub wings, however this caused cooling problems for the rear engines and the F.120/F.4X version followed shortly afterwards, powered by three 300 hp Salmson Az.9 radial engines.
-Development continued and a single F.122, modified from an F.4X, was powered by two 400 hp Lorraine 12Db engines.
+The F.121 or F.3X was the first version to fly, with four 180 hp Hispano-Suiza 8Ac V8 engines mounted in tandem push-pull pairs mounted on stub wings, however, this arrangement caused cooling problems for the rear engines and the F.120/F.4X version followed shortly afterwards, powered by three 300 hp Salmson Az.9 radial engines.
+Development continued and a single F.122, modified from an F.4X, was powered by a pair of 400 hp Lorraine 12Db engines.
 Two military versions were also built, the F.123 with two 450 hp Hispano-Suiza 12Hb V12s, or F.124 with two 420 hp Gnome et Rhône 9Ad Jupiter radial engines.